Months of QA, completed in hours with OwlityAI.

 Given: A fintech company aiming at higher automation.

 The result: it took two hours to identify and test all critical workflows (compare it to a two-day-long process with manual testing).
-Eventually, they could update software weekly, instead of bi-weekly, and ensure better quality.
+With AI for software development teams, even lean QA departments can handle larger workloads and accelerate release cycles.

 Step 9: Continuously adapt based on AI-driven insights